Skip to main content

 • Have non-medical volunteers wear scrubs around the office.

 • Offer only limited medical services, such as ultrasounds.
-However, because these centers lack medical licensing, these ultrasounds are often non-diagnostic and staff may mislead or misunderstand ultrasound findings which can delay necessary care.
+Note that these ultrasounds are often non-diagnostic and staff may mislead or misunderstand ultrasound findings which can delay necessary care.

 • Push abstinence-only beliefs and teachings.